 Assault On Free Speech

 Ross’s libertarian beliefs were forbidden to be mentioned at trial.
-After all, his political philosophy supports Ross’ claim that he designed and created the Silk Road site as a free market experiment that protected the privacy of users, not a drug market.
+After all, his political philosophy supports Ross’s claim that he designed and created Silk Road as a “free-market economic experiment” with an emphasis to protect user privacy, not as a drug market.

 The judge also stated: “It is also notable that the reasons that you started Silk Road were philosophical and I don’t know that it is a philosophy left behind.”